User Dashboard Addon

 1- User Dashboard Page

-Put [MEC_user_dashboard] shortcode into your desired page.
+Insert [MEC_user_dashboard] shortcode into the page you want.
 Then users can see their dashboard.

 2- Date Format

-Specify the date format of the date on the dashboard page date and time module.
+Specify the format of the date on the dashboard page’s date and time module.

 Read Also: